Falkland Islands sovereignty dispute: Pre-settlement claims

-Spain made claims that the Falkland Islands were held under provisions in the 1713 Treaty of Utrecht which settled the limits of the Spanish Empire in the Americas.
+Spain made claims that the Falkland Islands were held under provisions in the 1713 Treaty of Utrecht, which defined the limits of the Spanish Empire in the Americas.
 However, the treaty only promised to restore the territories in the Americas held prior to the War of the Spanish Succession.
 The Falkland Islands was not held at the time, and were not mentioned in the treaty.
-When Spain discovered the British and French colonies on the Islands, a diplomatic row broke out among the claimants.
-In 1766, Spain and France, who were allies at the time, agreed that France would hand over Port Saint Louis, and Spain would repay the cost of the settlement.
-France insisted that Spain maintain the colony in Port Louis and thus prevent Britain from claiming the title to the Islands and Spain agreed.
-Spain and Great Britain enjoyed uneasy relations at the time, and no corresponding agreement was reached.